kubernetes/kubernetes/cluster/images/etcd/README.md

 #### Versioning

-Each `k8s.gcr.io/etcd` docker image is tagged with an version string of the form `<etcd-version>-<image-revision>`, e.g. `3.0.17-0`.
+Each `k8s.gcr.io/etcd` docker image is tagged with a version string of the form `<etcd-version>-<image-revision>`, e.g. `3.0.17-0`.
 The etcd version is the SemVer of latest etcd version available in the image.
-The image revision distinguishes between docker images with the same lastest etcd version but changes (bug fixes and backward compatible improvements) to the migration utility bundled with the image.
+The image revision distinguishes between docker images with the same latest etcd version but changes (bug fixes and backward compatible improvements) to the migration utility bundled with the image.

 In addition to the latest etcd version, each `k8s.gcr.io/etcd` image contains etcd and etcdctl binaries for older versions of etcd.
-These are used by the migration operator utility when performing downgrades and multi-step upgrades, but can also be used as the etcd target version.
+These are used by the migration operator utility when performing downgrades and multistep upgrades, but can also be used as the etcd target version.

 #### Usage